GokhanKaraomeroglu/GokhanKaraomeroglu/README.md

 - 🔭   I'm not a wizard but I can develop all about fullstack codes because I know how to google.
 I'm a good explorer.

-- 🌱   I’m currently working on frontend (JavaScript | React.js) and backend development (Django | SQL)
+- 🌱   I’m currently working on frontend (JavaScript and React.js) and backend development (Django and SQL)

 - 💬   Ask me about anything that you want to learn